skooids/Rieswen/README.md

 ## Who am I?

-I am a scripter
+I am a 14 years old, romanian boy who wants to be Full-time Developer in the future.

-## What languages do you know / are you learning ?
+## What languages do you know / learning ?

 * C#
 * Javascript